emqx/cloud-docs/en_US/feature/role.md

 **Project Administrator**：Project Administrators have permission to view and modify projects and to modify and delete deployments.
 Project administrator is mainly used for project deployment-related management.
 For example, an organization needs to have separate cluster management and designate a person as administrator for a certain project.
 Assigning the project administrators will give them sufficient access instead of full access to the project.

 **Project User**：Project users have permission to view the project, and the permission to view and edit the deployment.
 Project users are usually business developers.
-In addition to viewing projects and deployment permissions, they can also view deployment details, use the rules engine and monitoring, and further process-related business requirements.
+In addition to viewing projects and deployment permissions, they can also view deployment details, use Data Integrations and monitoring, and further process-related business requirements.

 **Accountant**：Accountants have financial management permissions and can view projects and deployments.
 They can manage the billing, balance, invoices, etc.